VladarSkopin/Thief-Lore/README.md

 To all the LGS team members for creating such an incredible game.
 We will never forget your investment in modern game industry.
 Amen.
-_____

-LICENSE

-Since it's just a college project, there is no need for any license.
-Anyone is welcome to use this app and its source code as they want to.